radcamp/radcamp.github.io/SanFrancisco2024/setup_and_fastqc.md

 reads).
 Based on information from this plot we can see that the Anolis data doesn't need any trimming, which is good.

-Now lets look at the `Per base sequece content`, which FastQC highlights with a scary red **X**.
+Now lets look at the `Per base sequence content`, which FastQC highlights with a scary red **X**.

 ![png](images/anolis-base-content.png)